 - Chopped cilantro leaves for garnishing

-- Wash and cut the eggplants into long strips, as shown in the pics.
+Wash and cut the eggplants into long strips, as shown in the pics.
 Rub salt and turmeric on the eggplants and leave for 15 minutes.

-- In a mixing bowl, add the mustard paste, salt, turmeric powder, beaten curd and ginger paste, blend it well.
+In a mixing bowl, add the mustard paste, salt, turmeric powder, beaten curd and ginger paste, blend it well.

-- Add the above mentioned paste of mustard seeds, curd and ginger paste, fry on low heat for sometime and add the slotted green chillies.
+Lower the heat and add the above mentioned paste of mustard seeds, curd and ginger paste, fry on low heat for sometime and add the slotted green chillies.

-- Let it fry for few more minutes till the oil separates out.
+Let it fry for few more minutes till the oil separates out.
 Add the cumin and red chilli powder and mix well.
 Add salt and sugar to taste.

-- Add the warm water to get a saucy consistence, dip the fried eggplants in it, coat it well with mustard-yogurt sauce, cover and sim for 5 minute.
+Add the warm water to get a saucy consistence, dip the fried eggplants in it, coat it well with mustard-yogurt sauce, cover and sim for 5 minute.